Freya-Ebba-Christ/AspectJ_TCP_Java_Method-Interceptor/README.md

 Happy coding!
 <br>
 <br>
 <b>Note that this is still very much a work in progress.
-E.g. hings like a script for integrating this tool into the gradle build process are still to come</b>
+E.g. things like a script for integrating this tool into the gradle build process are still to come</b>
 <br>
 <br>
 <h1>For using SSL sockets:</h1>